 One extra tip: send a gift if they refer you!
 I always send referral gifts, even if the referred client doesn’t book me.
 Even just a $5 Starbucks gift card is a great thank you, and encourages them to keep referring you!

 While booking your first virtual assistant client can seem super overwhelming, by focusing on finding someone local, or in your current network, it can be much easier!
 Keep in mind: your first few clients might not be dream clients.
 Or the dream industry.
 And that is okay!
 It is completely okay to work outside of your target audience, as you grow your business.
 I did that myself!
 I didn’t always only work with wedding professionals.
 That took me a few years to niche down and do!
-For even more tips and advice on how to find clients, make sure to check out The Creative VA Academy.
+For even more tips and advice on how to find clients, make sure to check out The Creative VA School.
 Module 7 is ALL about targeting clients, finding clients, and booking them!